Effiana/JsonFormBundle/README.md

 services:
     app.jsonform.file_type.transformer:
         class: "%jsonform.transformer.string.class%"
-        parent: EffianaJsonForm\Transformer\AbstractTransformer
+        parent: Effiana\JsonForm\Transformer\AbstractTransformer
         tags:
             - { name: jsonform.transformer, form_type: file, widget: file_widget }
 ```

-You can of course use your very own Transformer class, just make sure to implement the required `EffianaJsonForm\Transformer\TransformerInterface` when you do.
+You can of course use your very own Transformer class, just make sure to implement the required `Effiana\JsonForm\Transformer\TransformerInterface` when you do.

 ## Extending the default behaviour